UCL/research-computing-with-cpp/03cpp2/object_oriented_progamming.md

 - The count is incremented in the constuctor (`countedClass()`), and so increased every time an instance of this type is created.
 - The count is decremented in the destructor (`~countedClass()`), and so decreased every time an instance of this type is destroyed.
 - `count` is a static variable, so belongs to the class as a whole.
 There is one variable `count` for the whole class, regardless of how many instances there are.
 The class still accesses it as a normal member variable.
 - `count` also needs to be declared outside of the class definition.
-(This is also where you should initialise the value.)
+(This is where you should initialise the value.)
 - A static variable can be accessed in two different ways: through the object (`c1.count`), or through the class namespace (`countedClass::count`) without reference ot any object.
-Static variables for a class can therefore be accessed by anything which has access to the class definition, regardless of whethere there are any objects of that class.
+Public static variables for a class can therefore be accessed by anything which has access to the class definition, regardless of whethere there are any objects of that class.

 ## Improving this class with Access Specifiers